Mindful Gym Tips to Get Past the Ditch of Mediocrity

 When your mind is clear and focused, a strong body will follow.
 I can assure you that a strong mind is rewarding.
 You will be eager to perform your workout and importantly, this discipline will serve you outside of the gym.

 Below, are practical tips on how to plan your activities, expand your horizons and move beyond your existing wall of mediocrity.

-Once you have a well defined image of your goal and what you expect to achieve, logical steps must be taken so you remain committed and persistent.
-In sports science, there is the theory of periodization; this is where you systematically plan your training program to yield favorable outcomes and achieve your stated training goals; The same can be said about the goal you have envisioned in your mind.
+2. Strategize your steps: Once you have a well-defined image of your goal and what you expect to achieve, logical steps must be taken so you remain committed and persistent.
+In sports science, there is the theory of ‘periodization’; this is where you systematically plan your training program to yield favourable outcomes and achieve your stated training goals; The same can be said about the goal you have envisioned in your mind.
 You must break it down into small manageable steps and determine how you will accomplish each step.

 Progression through Supplementation:

-Probiotics are the natural and very beneficial bacteria found in your gut which plays a vital role in keeping us healthy.
-Taking probiotics will reinforce the beneficial bacteria in the body known as lactobacilli and bifidobacteria; in turn it will support your metabolism by ensuring that the foods you are eating is being broken down and absorbed by the body.
+Probiotics are the natural and very beneficial bacteria found in your gut, which plays a vital role in keeping us healthy.
+Taking probiotics will reinforce the beneficial bacteria in the body known as lactobacilli and bifid bacteria; in turn, it will support your metabolism by ensuring that the foods you are eating is being broken down and absorbed by the body.
 This will give you the energy you need to get through your workouts and improve your overall body composition.
 Natren probiotics are 100% potency guaranteed; they are produced using the proprietary Trenev Process®; it is a 3 in 1 capsule containing a proprietary oil matrix for maximum intestinal delivery.

 Red Beet Crystals by Salus House

 Use these freshly harvested certified organic beets to enhance exercise performance and overall wellbeing.
 What they do: Cleanses and aids in proper liver function; natural diuretic; encourages muscle performance and cardiovascular health during exercise; great source of vitamin C and iron.